DongzeHE/scpca-docs/docs/getting_started.md

 ```

 It is important to be aware that the `SingleCellExperiment` object in the `processed.rds` file was not filtered based on ADT counts.
-The `adt_scpca_filter` column indicates which cells should be removed before proceeding with downstream analyses of the ADT data.
+The `adt_scpca_filter` column indicates which cells should be removed before proceeding with downstream analyses of the ADT data, as determined by [`DropletUtils::CleanTagCounts()](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
+Specifically, this process identified cells with high levels of ambient concentration and/or, if available, high levels of negative/isotype control ADTs for removal.
 Cells are labeled either as `"Keep"` (cells to retain) or `"Remove"` (cells to filter out).

 To filter cells based on this column, use the following command: